csgroup-oss/sharinghub-server/docs/src/share/metadata/reference.md

 #### Related projects

 You may want to add links to your projects.
 A common use-case would be linking an AI model to a dataset.
-You can link projects between them with the `related` metadata, but beware, in SharingHub projects are categorized, and you will need to use that information.
+You can link projects between them with the `related` metadata, but beware, in SharingHub, projects are categorized, and you will need to use that information.
 SharingHub categories are STAC collections, you will have to use the collection id (example: ai-model, dataset).

 ```yaml title="Metadata"
 related: